nonoo/kappanhang/README.md

   rigctl`, and the *Network server* to `127.0.0.1:4532`.

-If the `-s` command line argument is specified, then kappanhang will create a virtual serial port, so other apps which don't support Hamlib can access the transceiver directly.
+If the `-s` command line argument is specified, then kappanhang will create a **virtual serial port**, so other apps which don't support Hamlib can access the transceiver directly.
 Look at the app log to find out the name of the virtual serial port.

 ## Authors